l0ser140/docker-tzsp2pcap/README.md

 TZSP to pcap converter for Mikrotik router and other sniffing tools.

 # Usage
-tzsp2pcap will listen UDP port for TZSP traffic and save in to .pcap file ready for analysis with Wireshark.
+tzsp2pcap will listen UDP port for TZSP traffic and save it to .pcap file ready for analysis with Wireshark.

     $ docker run -p 37008:37008/udp -v /var/tzsp2pcap:/var/tzsp2pcap l0ser140/tzsp2pcap:latest